-Stuart Chandler obtained his PhD in comparative religion from Harvard University in the spring of 2000 and joined IUP’s faculty that fall.
+Stuart Chandler obtained his PhD in comparative religion from Harvard University in spring 2000 and joined IUP’s faculty that fall.
 His area of concentration is the religions of China and Japan, especially Buddhism.
 Chandler’s book Establishing a Pure Land on Earth: The Foguang Buddhist Perspectives on Modernization and Globalization was published by University of Hawaii Press in 2004.
 He has written numerous articles, chapters, and encyclopedia entries.

 In addition to studying Chinese Buddhism, Chandler conducts research on the evolving religious landscape of Pennsylvania.
-His exhibit, “Eastern Religions Come to Western Pennsylvania,” was shown at IUP (2005), Thiel College (2006), and the Bryn Athyn Museum
+His exhibit “Eastern Religions Come to Western Pennsylvania” was shown at IUP (2005), Thiel College (2006), and the Bryn Athyn Museum

 Courses regularly taught by Chandler include Buddhism, Topics in the Study of Buddhism, Eastern Philosophy, and Religions of China and Japan.

-Chandler serves as the director of the university’s Critical Languages Program, and was formerly the director of IUP’s Asian Studies program.
+Chandler serves as the director of the university’s Critical Languages Program and was formerly the director of IUP’s Asian Studies program.

-Chandler’s office hours are by appointment only.
+Stuart Chandler’s office hours are by appointment only.
 To set up an appointment, please e-mail him.